BH801/bip39_address/Readme.md

 usage:
-run the batch_gen.py to generate the address of many coins, and save it to a csv file automatically. so that we could check the address if correct and save it to the veracrypt box. also it delete the 10 later address in order to avoid the address be used by others. washed.csv: deleted the mnemonic words and the private key. result.csv: the result include the address and mnemonics of the address.
+run the batch_gen.py to generate the address of many coins, and save it to a csv file automatically. so that we could check the address if correct and save it to the veracrypt box. also it delete the 10 later address in order to avoid the addr``ess be used by others. washed.csv: deleted the mnemonic words and the private key. result.csv: the result include the address and mnemonics of the address.